 Plastic is another matter.
 The spray heads on at lest some Artisan pull-down and pull-out faucets are plastic.
 Plastic spray heads are quickly becoming the norm in the industry because the material does not transmit heat like brass, and does not get uncomfortably hot in use.
 Even upscale manufacturers such as have started using them.
 But, they typically have lots of problems and generate a lot of complaints.
 Avoid them if possible.
 Brass or zinc spray heads are typically more expensive, but worth the extra cost.

-We did not examine every pull-out and pull-down faucet in the Artisan lineup — our budget does not stretch that far — so we cannot say that all Artisan pull-down and pull-out sprays are plastic, but we know that some are.
+We did not examine every pull-out and pull-down faucet in the Artisan lineup — our budget does not stretch that far — so we cannot say that all Artisan pull-down and pull-out sprays are plastic, but we know that many are.

 The faucets are available in three plated finishes: polished chrome, satin nickel (intended to match its nickel silver sink finish), and what the company calls "antique bronze" or, sometimes, "antique brass", which is very close if not identical to what is usually called "oil rubbed bronze".
 Only one faucet is available in all three finishes.
 Nickel seems to be the favored finish in the Artisan faucet lineup.
 The more durable, but also more expensive, finishes are not available from Artisan.
 Nor are stainless steel faucets, which is sort of strange as these would be the perfect mates for the company's stainless steel sinks (but they also tend to show fingerprints, which may be what the use of nickel seeks to avoid).